Written by: Senior QA Engineer

 Use data that closely resembles what users will encounter.
 For instance, if you’re testing an appointment scheduling feature, include test data with typical appointment durations, cancellation policies, and various patient scenarios (like repeat visits or missed appointments).

-Automating E2E testing: tools and best practices
+Automating E2E testing tools

 Automating end-to-end testing is crucial for improving test coverage and ensuring timely feedback on application quality.
 Using the right tools and practices will help streamline the testing process.